jsore/multi-github-ssh-keys/README.md

 ```
 ~ $ pbcopy < ~/.ssh/github_personal_rsa.pub
-( then paste  )
 ```

 <br>

-Now, I only have a couple work-related repos - the majority of my repos are on my personal account - so, I have a `--global` config setting to use my personal account's login info and SSH key ( defined in the `.ssh/config` Host ) and set manual definitions for my couple of work repos
+Now, I only have a couple work-related repos - the majority of my projects are on my personal account - so, I have a `--global` config setting to use my personal account's login info and SSH key ( defined in the `.ssh/config` `Host` ) and set manual definitions for my couple of work repos

 ```